 - And requires supervision or treatment

-Parents, guardians, schools and government agencies are usually the petitioners in PINS cases.
-After a Petition for PINS is filed with Family Court, there will usually be a meeting between the petitioner which is typically the parents or guardian and the child with the probation department.
+Parents, guardians, schools, and government agencies are usually the petitioners in PINS cases.
+After a Petition for PINS is filed with Family Court, there will usually be a meeting between the petitioner which is typically the parents or guardian, and the child with the probation department.
 This is called the adjustment process.
 The purpose is to resolve the case without court intervention.

 If this is not possible, there will be an initial court appearance where the child, now officially the respondent is accompanied by a parent or guardian, is informed of his or her rights, which includes the right to an attorney.
-The court can appoint an Attorney for the Child and if necessary a guardian ad litem to represent the respondent.
+The court can appoint an Attorney for the Child and a guardian ad litem to represent the respondent.
 It is rare in PINS cases that a child is remanded to a detention facility pending a fact-finding hearing.